3.2 Venn Set Colors

 set_colors=c("royalblue", "royalblue", "royalblue"))

-Figure 3.8 shows the effect with low transparency, causing background colors to become dark.
-Notice some text labels become white to improve the visual contrast.
+Figure 3.7 shows the effect of using low transparency, which allows some background colors to become dark.
+Notice some text labels become white to maintain visual contrast.

 venndir(setlist,